osamoylenko/learn_stuff/gpg/Useful commands.md

 ## Software
 pinentry-mac - GUI app to enter a passphrase

+## Add subkey
+Use expert mode `gpg --edit-key --expert [user-id]` to get more options of subkey crypto algorithms.

 ## Using gpg-agent as ssh-agent
 Read `man gpg-agent` ('cause on Internet there is a lot of stale information)